coughingmouse/Korean-Romanization/README.md

 * For sibilant variants, use IPA equivalent and use of X-SAMPA is allowed
 * For combinational letters, just write them out by each compositig letter
-* Capital Latin letters are not used by default, but ⟨Q⟩, ⟨D⟩, ⟨B⟩, ⟨S⟩, ⟨Z⟩ may be used to abbreviate ⟨qq⟩, ⟨dd⟩, ⟨bb⟩, ⟨ss⟩, and ⟨zz⟩.
-But it's strogly not recommended, as this practice does not play well with the conventions reqardig letter cases.

 ### Misc.
 * Halfwidth font is strogly preferred.